 - There is now an exemption to the 12 month bar on the Pre-Removal Risk Assessment for Hong Kongers seeking asylum.

-For more information on how to obtain permanent residency in Canada, contact us.
+For more information on how to obtain permanent residency in Canada, contact us and visit our dedicated Hong Kong page.

 Steve Paolasini, Senior National Vice-President, B. Eng